What Does a Healthcare Analyst Do?

-If this sounds like you, you’ll find alignment in a career as a healthcare analyst.
+If this sounds like you, you'll find alignment in a career as a healthcare analyst or public health analyst.

 Looking to start your professional career?
 Learn more about our Healthcare Analytics degree here.

-For a more in-depth healthcare analyst job description, here are some of the typical responsibilities, according to the hiring site Betterteam:
+For a more in-depth healthcare analyst job description, here are some of the typical responsibilities, according to the hiring site Betterteam1:

 - Keep records – Develop effective procedures for recording information and implement them in your workplace.

-- Prepare reports – Create accurate reports using the latest trends in customer service, billing processes, and cost of care evaluation—also be willing to present status reports to management if needed.
+- Prepare reports – Create accurate reports using the latest trends in customer service, billing processes, and cost of care evaluation-also be willing to present status reports to health information management if needed.

 - Identify patterns – Collect medical data from multiple sources and evaluate your findings in order to identify discrepancies and patterns.